Like this?

 For a look at how content and copy work together toward long-term goals, see what a content retainer actually includes.

-Final advice: choose the skill, not the job title
+Choose the skill, not the job title

-What matters more is whether their work is strategic, clear and built around the outcome you need.
+Lots of writers use the words "content" and "copy" interchangeably.
+What matters more is whether their work is strategic, clear, and built around the outcome you need.

-If you want someone who can help you understand where content writing stops and copywriting starts (and how both work together), start with a quick audit.
-It’s the fastest way to see what’s not landing, what needs rewriting and what’s actually holding the messaging back.
+If you want someone who can help you understand where content writing stops and copywriting starts, and how both work together, start with a quick audit.
+It's the fastest way to see what's not landing, what needs rewriting, and what's actually holding the messaging back.

 Looking to improve your content or clarify your copy?
+Start with a Blog Audit or Website Audit.

 Latest news & insights